QUALITY ASSURANCE (QA)

 Quality Laboratory Process.
 We participate in programs to assess all facets of the testing process.

-- Specimen Uniformity Performance Evaluation Reports (SUPER) generated monthly to monitor the integrity of specimen collection determined by the number of tests cancelled or compromised.
+- Specimen Uniformity Performance Evaluation Reports (SUPER) generated monthly to monitor the integrity of specimen collection determined by the number of tests canceled or compromised.

 - Proficiency testing through the College of American Pathologists (CAP) and Phenova Environmental is done regularly throughout the year to monitor the accuracy of test results.